CodHeK/Slot-filling/README.md

 ### Custom embedding layer :

-To built your own custom word embeddings, use the `CustomEmbedding` class in `embeddings/custom.py`
+To build your own custom word embeddings from your dataset, we use the `CustomEmbedding` class in `embeddings/custom.py`

 **Initialization**